“What’s your nationality?”

 Growing up, I was never confused or thought about which nationality I am “more” of.
 I was born in Canada, I’m Canadian.
 My dad’s side is from China and my mom’s side from New Brunswick.
 So, I am both Chinese and French.
 Not just one or the other.
 I remember this was a discussion in one of my English classes, the topic of “identity” and what you consider yourself if both of your parents are different nationalities.
-The topic got so in depth and complicated, I just rose my hand and explained that it’s not – you can be more than one “identity” (which was the debate).
-I explained my passport is Canadian, but why I have Asian eyes and naturally light coloured hair is because I am also Chinese and French.
+The topic got so in depth and complicated, I rose my hand and explained that it’s not (at least for me), you can be more than one “identity”, which was the debate.

 Me: “I’d stay in the middle.”

-I then gave the pompous student a weird look and thought to myself…why is he so confused?
-It’s people like him that make this whole topic of “identification” complicated in the first place.
+I then gave him a weird look and thought to myself… why is he so confused?

-This is a picture of me on my 18th birthday (eee, I look young) with both my grandfather’s.
+The below is a picture of me on my 18th birthday with both my grandfather’s.
 Aren’t I just a good mix of both of ’em. 😉

 I always find it funny when I meet people who are half Asian like myself.
 Without a doubt, one of us will say, “you’re half, aren’t you.”
 Then we’ll laugh and exchange stories on how many times people ask what your background is and then suddenly feel connected ’cause you can relate to each other on a level very few will ever understand.